MATH2121 is a Mathematics Level II course. See the course overview below.

 If you are currently enrolled in MATH2121, you can log into UNSW Moodle this course.

-In MATH2121 we learn how to deal with second-order ordinary differential equations with variable coefficients and with partial differential equations.
-We also learn how to find solutions that obey prescribed boundary conditions.
-Not all DEs can be solved in terms of known functions such as polynomials, exponentials and the like.
-A major aim of this course is to teach you how to get information about the solution in these cases using power series methods and Frobenius method.
+In first year, we learnt how to solve first order ordinary differential equations and second order ordinary differential equations with constant coefficients.
+In this course, we learn how to deal with second order ordinary differential equations with variable coefficients and give an introduction to partial differential equations.
+We also apply a dynamical systems approach to systems of ordinary differential equations and give an introduction to solving ordinary differential equations numerically.
+We learn how to find solutions of differential equations that obey prescribed boundary conditions.
+Not all differential equations can be solved in terms of "elementary" functions such as polynomials, exponentials or trigonometric functions.
+A major aim of this course is to teach you how to get information about the solution in these cases using power series methods and Frobenius' method.
 A second major aim is to learn how to find solutions to boundary value problems using Sturm-Liouville methods and Fourier series methods.

 The following topics are treated both theoretically and with illustrative applications in physics, engineering and biology.

 Ordinary differential equations: first order, linear second order, variation of parameters, dynamical systems, power series representations and Frobenius method, orthogonal functions and Fourier series, initial and boundary value problems, eigenfunction expansions, Bessel's equation.

 Partial differential equations: classification, method of separation of variables, application of Fourier series, heat equation, wave equation, Laplace's equation, applications of Bessel functions.